Skip to main content

 • character development

-The reviews indicate a significant lack of character development, with players expressing indifference towards the characters, including the protagonist's uncle.
-Overall, the game fails to engage players emotionally or provide meaningful growth for any character.
+The reviews indicate a significant lack of character development, with players expressing indifference towards the characters, including the protagonist's uncle, suggesting that the game fails to engage players emotionally or invest them in the characters' journeys.

 Buy My Hotel